Dates and time: 12:00 p.m. - 1:00 p.m.

 Once registered, you will receive through the e-mail, a toll free telephone number with instructions.
 On the day of the conference you will call-in and join many others who are seeking the latest information on memory loss.

-Mike Bius, Manager of Education and Outreach Alzheimer’s Association, Greater Illinois Chapter
+Sue Sklar, Manager of Education & Outreach, Alzheimer’s Association, Greater Illinois Chapter

 Recognizing the signs and causes of stress is critical for caregivers, as studies show that those caring for someone with Alzheimer’s disease have a high incidence of depression and illness.
 Join us to learn how to fight the debilitating effects of caregiver stress.
 We will explore how to set realistic expectations and find time for self-care.
 We will also provide caregiver resources available through the Alzheimer’s Association.